 Nancy needed a recipe we used in China years ago, I still use it.
 She calledon a Friday morning.
 She needed a cooking how to tip.

 When we lived in China, we had to use lots of hacks to make recipes from our home country.
 Yes, we ate the local cuisine too.
 Usually, for us that meant take out or eating out.
 We had many different anf fun dining experiences like eating at open market vendors.

-Small group is at her house tonight and she has a can of Eagles Sweetened Condensed Milk and a bag of apples.
+Small group was at her house that night and she has a can of Eagles Sweetened Condensed Milk and a bag of apples for snack.

 “Mom, how did we make that into caramel sauce? “

 Now she could have looked it up on the internet but she called me!
 When one of my kids call for tips, I get warm fuzzies.

 In China, the brand was Panda.
 Cute name.
 It surprised me that sweetened condense milk was even sold!
 Honestly, I never discovered what it was used except to put on bread or bing, the China version of a crepe or tortilla but it meant I could make several desserts.
 Mostly I made caramel sauce for ice cream.

 Panda Sweetened Condensed Milk even came in a tube to squeeze on bread or crepe.
 Bing is a crepe type wrap you could get in from street vendors for a grab and go breakfast.
 Da bing means literally big bing.
 They were filled with scrambled eggs.
 Each order was made fresh.
 Sometimes I would take shredded cheese and chopped ham for the vendor to toss in the mix.
 We would have it on Saturday mornings after the boys’ basketball and soccer games.
 It is one of those memories I do wish I had captured in a photo.

 I never bought a squeeze tube.
 It was just a tad to decadant for me and my family.
 Like chocolate?
 You could buy the tube in 2 flavors, original or chocolate.